-Vinegar can protect against bacteria, fungi, and other harmful microbes, so putting it into a foot soak could have potential benefits for the feet.
-It is simple to make in a 1 part vinegar, 2 part water solution.
+Vinegar can protect against bacteria, fungi, and other harmful microbes.
+Soaking the feet in a 1 part vinegar, 2 part water solution vinegar may help manage odor and infections.

 Vinegar can have a variety of uses, such as in cooking, cleaning, or alternative medicine.
 This is because vinegar contains acetic acid, which has